FloraCanou/january-font/README.md

 The design seeks to combine geometric and humanist features, inspired by [Cabin](https://github.com/impallari/Cabin) by Pablo Impallari and [Muli](https://github.com/vernnobile/MuliFont) by Vernon Adams.

 ## Development
-Version Beta 0 Alpha 7 (0.7.0)
+Version Beta 0 Alpha 8 (0.8.0)

 The work is currently in alpha stage.
 The basic glyph set has not been completed yet.

 Current progress:

 ASCII small letters (done)

-ASCII captal letters: HIMNT
+ASCII capital letters: CDEFHIJLMNOT

-Punctuation marks: space, comma, period
+Punctuation marks: space, comma, period, semicolon, colon, hyphen-minus, single quote